The Ultimate Gitleaks Guide

 # Enable debug logging

-gitleaks detect --verbose --log-level debug
+gitleaks git --verbose --log-level debug

 # Capture all logs to file

-gitleaks detect --verbose 2>&1 | tee gitleaks-debug.log
+gitleaks git --verbose 2>&1 | tee gitleaks-debug.log

 # Performance profiling

-gitleaks detect --verbose --log-opts="--stat" --source large-repo/
+gitleaks git --verbose --log-opts="--stat" --source large-repo/

 7. Configuration and Customization